-The Console Interface (dpccli)
+Console Interface

-As stated above, for a command prompt console such as a Linux shell, you must start dpccli before you can access the CLI commands.
+For a command prompt console, you must start dpccli before you can access the Intel® Command Line Interface commands.
 The dpccli executable file acts as an interface between the console and the network proxy.
 Once the interface is started, you can then connect to a server and enter commands.